salvatrixx/qr-code/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/14123999/center-a-div-horizontally-and-vertically) - This helped me for centering the image vertically and horizontally
+- [Resource 1](https://stackoverflow.com/questions/14123999/center-a-div-horizontally-and-vertically) - This helped me for centering the image vertically and horizontally

 ## Author